Durant's triple-double rallies Nets past 76ers 114-109

 The 25-year-old Australian had become the No. 1 target for Sixers' fans derision and they came dressed to mock the absentee guard.
 The most popular was a form of a Mister Softee T-shirt with an ice cream swirl on Simmons' head.
 Another fan dressed in a red clown wig and clown nose and taped "CLOWN" over his No. 25 Simmons jersey.
 The parking lots found bootleg T-shirt sales of Simmons on a "MISSING" poster.

 76ers: Simmons was suspended for the first game of the season for conduct detrimental to the team after Rivers threw him out of practice for refusing to participate in a drill.
-Rivers said he didn’t want to predict when Simmons might rejoin the Sixers — if the guard returns at all.
-“We’re going to make sure Ben’s with the right people and see where that goes,” he said.
-“He is part of the team.
-We have certain rules, obviously.
-The other day, that didn’t happen.
-But today was a good day.” ...
-Embiid was hit with a technical in the first half.
+Rivers said he didn't want to predict when Simmons might rejoin the Sixers — if the guard returns at all. ..
+Embiid was hit with a technical in the first half. ...
+Danny Green shot three airballs in the fourth quarter.

 HE SAID IT